by ProcureDeskLast Updated : May-26-2019

 of course, procurement would be impacted with any procure to pay transformation project.
 Some might argue that is just the purchasing function that is getting impacted but you should inform your sourcing team also so that they can understand how the better spend data would simplify their day-to-day job.

-b) Accounts payable
+b) Accounts Payable

 If the scope of transformation is the entire procure-to-pay process, then it will also impact the accounts payables team.
 So needless to say Accounts payables should be your key stakeholders.

-c) Supply chain
+c) Supply Chain

 The supply chain team is also a key stakeholder in the transformation project.
 Generally, the supply chain department is power users for purchasing systems, so you must have complete buy-in before you move on to the transformation project.

 When selling the business case to them, just focus on what is in for them.
-Don’t focus on financial benefits but how the efficiency of their individual teams will increase with the transformation project.
+Don’t focus on financial benefits but on how the efficiency of their teams will increase with the transformation project.

 When you launch a new product, you would normally identify champions who can sell the solution to the entire user base or in other words help you with the change management process.

-The thought process is that if you have few users who are happy with the solution, they will say good things about the product and then from there, word of mouth takes care of the adoption.
+The thought process is that if you have a few users who are happy with the solution, they will say good things about the product and then from there, word of mouth takes care of the adoption.

 Sounds logical but if you are waiting till launch to identify champions, it is already too late.

-When it comes to building the business case for procure to pay transformation, first identify the use case, for example purchasing or entire procure to pay automation.
+When it comes to building the business case for procure-to-pay transformation, first identify the use case, for example, purchasing or entire procure-to-pay automation.

 Second, gather all the relevant data about the transaction volumes and all potential costs including the cost of the solution.